YashMall/Yash-Mall-DevOps/README.md

 # Yash-Mall-DevOps
-# Hello World Java Application 🚀
+## Project Assignment - 1 : Hello World Java Application 🚀

 This project is a simple Java Hello World application built using Maven.
 It was developed as part of an assignment to learn the basics of Java development, version control using Git, and continuous integration with Jenkins.